ekaputra07/ina-sms-classifier/Readme.md

 # ina-sms-classifier

-A project to create Machine Learning model to classify Indonesian text/sms messages using [Tensorflow](https://www.tensorflow.org) via its [Keras](https://keras.io) api.
+A project to create Machine Learning model to classify Indonesian text/sms messages using [Tensorflow](https://www.tensorflow.org) using its [Keras](https://keras.io) api.

 The main puspose is **to be able to detect scam/fraud SMS that often received by mobile phone users in Indonesia from unknown person and many have been reported to be victims of this kind of fraud activity**.